 On Tuesday, June 18, 2019, Frankfurt School officially inaugurated its new high-tech beehive.
-As an intern at corporate communications, I had the chance to accompany a film crew of the “Hessischer Rundfunk”, covering the new bee-project.
-The “Hessischer Rundfunk” is the public broadcaster for the German state of Hesse.
-Shooting started at half past nine with two cameramen, one of them an expert in drone footage, and a journalist.
-Her interest in the topic at hand was great and so they kept on filming and asking questions until three o’clock.
+As an intern in the corporate communications department, I had the chance to accompany Hessischer Rundfunk film crew , covering the new bee-project.
+The Hessischer Rundfunk is the public broadcaster for the German state of Hesse.
+Shooting started at 9:30am with two camera men, one of them an expert in drone footage, and a journalist.
+The journalist’s interest in the topic at hand was great and so they kept on filming and asking questions until 3pm.
 Antonio Gurliaccio, the professional beekeeper taking care of the beehives at Frankfurt School, was keen to answer all questions and did so always with a smile on his face.

 Our life today is not possible without the honeybee.
 That is why its preservation is of great importance.
 With this project, the university sets an example and underlines its future-orientated alignment.

-The “Hessischer Rundfunk” is going to broadcast a report about the project, which will, hopefully, raise the awareness about this project.
+Hessischer Rundfunk is going to broadcast a report about the project, in order to raise its awareness.
 Frankfurt School sets a good example and I hope that other institutions and companies will follow.
-Doing a degree course is future-orientated and so should be our treatment of the environment.
+We study at Frankfurt School to have a positive impact on our future and we should take the same approach when considering the environment we will in.
 Prosperity goes hand in hand with an intact environment and we cannot prosper without it.
 We need to preserve our environment and preserving it means to take action.